 Note: When Get thumbnail is selected, a subfolder named FaceThumbnails is created under the selected folder to store the thumbnails created by the Computer Vision service.

 The following screenshot shows the opening screen with the settings pane displayed.

 The following screenshot shows the results after a search of the selected folder for males between the ages of 50 and 70.
 The thumbnails are generated by the Computer Vision service from the images that matched the search criteria.
-Note the tool tip on the third image of the first row showing the caption from Computer Vision's analysis of the image.
+Notice the tool tip on the top right image showing the caption from Computer Vision's analysis of the image.
 The metrics displayed below the thumbnails show the

 - name of the selected folder